 Children's groups

-Prices for the activities described below in addition to Citadelle admission
+Prices for the activities described below are in addition to Citadel admission

-For bookings, no more than one visit/workshop per child from May to July, subject to availability.
+For reservations, no more than one visit/workshop per child from May to July and subject to the availability of mediators.

-Discover the characteristics of a bastioned fortification, Vauban's work and career, and the role of the Citadelle, from its construction to its inclusion on UNESCO's World Heritage List.
+Discover the characteristics of a bastioned fortification, the work and career of Vauban, and the roles of the Citadel, from its construction to its inscription on the UNESCO World Heritage List.

 Duration: 1 hour